Home > Kitchen + Dining > Towels > Ruffle Bunnies Appliquéd Kitchen Towels

 - With the ends folded back as described, pin the piping in place across the towel, aligning the raw edge of the piping’s insertion tape with the 5½” drawn line.
 The folded-back ends of the piping should be flush with the side hems of the toweling.
 Confirm that the piping is straight all the way across.
 It should also be at least ½” below the bunny’s feet.
 Pin the piping in place.

 - Find the pre-ruffled panel.
-Place the top ruffled edge of the panel right under the piping cord, covering the piping’s insertion tape, and pin in place.
+Place the top ruffled edge of the panel right up against the piping cord, covering the piping’s insertion tape, and pin in place.
 If all your measurements are correct, the bottom of the ruffle panel should be flush with the bottom hemmed edge of the toweling.

 - Re-thread the machine with thread to best match the ruffle fabric in the top and to best match the toweling in the bobbin.
 Slightly lengthen the stitch.